Tanoti/sphinxcontrib-autosaltsls/docs/configuration.rst

             },
             # Parse the 'states/roles' directory under autosaltsls_sources_root
             'states/roles': {
-                # Replace the title with 'Rolos'
+                # Replace the title with 'Roles'
                 'title': 'Roles',
                 # Point the source code control url root tote correct location
                 # as it is really under 'states'